 Chiavari and Rapallo

 In the region of Liguria you find Chiavari and Rapallo belonging to the metropolitan city of Genova.
-Whether you're visiting its famous gardens, castle, or churches, or enjoying the views from its cable car, this city is likely to provide an activity you'll enjoy.
+There are a lot of things to do in this city, you can visit its famous gardens, castles, or churches, or enjoy the views from its cable car, this travel destination is likely to provide an activity you'll enjoy.
 Take the train from any of the villages to Livorno for $8.50 (7.90€).
 A prebooked private driver with Bola Taxi Group through starts at $252 (233€) while an Uber ride costs $206 (191€).